s-light/angularjs_pixelpusher2D/README.md

 - now move of items and box select works on touch devices
 - fixed bug with snap and move selected
 - world pan & zoom available values in settings
+- fixed bug with item select on touch devices

 todo:
 - -